 This course introduces the formal study of community, commercial, therapeutic, outdoor recreation and sport.
 Topics include an historical perspective of the importance of sport, recreation, leisure and play, types of agencies and organizations providing sport and recreation services, basic management techniques and problems associated with the field of sport, recreation and leisure; and current trends and future potential in the field.
 Note: SR100 must be completed with a C- or higher before additional SR courses may be taken.
-Fall and Spring
+Fall and Spring.

-SR115 Sports & Recreation Marketing
+SR115 Foundations of Adventure Sports and Recreation